 About the Series

 Americans are from everywhere and they have brought their faiths and their building traditions to their new home.
-A Sacred Piece of Home, a documentary series to be broadcast by Public Television in 2021 will bring to viewers a visual feast of distinctive architecture in styles from all over the world.
+A SACRED PIECE OF HOME, a documentary series to be intended for public broadcast, will bring to viewers a visual feast of distinctive architecture in styles from all over the world.
 In a succession of films focused on different cities and regions, viewers will discover monumental and iconic places of worship all over the world that have found a home in the U.S. and learn about the communities who commissioned them.

 The Immigrant Experience: Irish immigrants left Ireland in the mid-1800s and came to America because of the Great Famine.
 Cuban Catholics escaped from Cuba in the early 1960s when Castro declared Cuba an atheist state, closed down Catholic institutions, and expelled hundreds of priests.
 It became dangerous for Catholics to practice their faith, so they fled in droves to nearby Miami.
 European Jews fled Hitler’s Holocaust in the mid-20th century and joined Jews in America who had escaped the pogroms and persecutions of Eastern Europe a century earlier.
 Indian American professionals began migrating to the US when immigration laws changed in 1965.
 An Immigration Historian will discuss the immigrant experience of various ethnic groups throughout the series.

 Moving to a new country: When people migrate from one country to another, they take with them their language, culture, and traditions.
 Constructing a place of worship is a way of putting down roots in the new home.
 A place composed of longing and memory where newcomers can sing hymns in their native tongue and share memories with others who remember their past home.
 A place where they are surrounded by familiar images and rituals that allow them to be themselves.
 We need all the familiar to stabilize us and help us integrate into the mainstream.